 2 tips for writing reports for work

 Year-end.
 While most people are planning how to avoid gaining 10 pounds from all the holiday snacking and parties, you're consumed with that year-end report.
 Here are some tips for creating less arduous and more effective reports at the end of the year or any time!

 Report Writing Tip #1: Create a logical framework

 Before sitting down to whack out that report, doing a quick think-through first.
-The best tool for this is the What-Why-How Strategy™, which makes it faster and easier to build out a logical framework for your report, and to include the right details and support.
+The best tool for this is the Position-Rationale-Proof Strategy™.
+This tool makes it faster and easier to build out a logical framework and to include details and support that have value to the reader.
 Here's what it looks like: